linkwarden/linkwarden/README.md

 3. Head to the main folder using terminal and run: `(cd api && npm install) && npm install` for the dependancies.

 4. Run `(cd api && npm run dev) & npm start` to start the application.

-## Motivation
-One of the main reason I built this was so that I would start storing every information/resource I find in one place (Without any thirdparty services.)